-As national leaders in pediatric cancer research, we can offer our patients treatments that are not yet available at most centers.
+- As national leaders in pediatric cancer research, we can offer our patients treatments that are not yet available at most centers.
 These early studies are especially important if your child’s tumor does not respond to the first treatment or returns after treatment.

 - •We are able to offer a range of clinical trials because of our involvement in cooperative groups such as Children’s Oncology Group (COG), Pacific Pediatric Neuro-Oncology Consortium (PNOC), the Phase 1 Consortium of COG and our own Center for Clinical and Translational Research

 - We are a founding member of COG and PNOC.

 To see if there is a clinical trial for your child’s type of tumor, email us or call us at 206-987-2106.

-  You can also search by diagnosis for many clinical trials available through Seattle Children’s and our partners:
+You can also search by diagnosis for many clinical trials available through Seattle Children’s:

 - On our current research studies page